mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2601.05180v1">The Adverse Effects of Omitting Records in Differential Privacy: How Sampling and Suppression Degrade the Privacy-Utility Tradeoff (Long Version)</a></h3>
+  <h3><a href="http://arxiv.org/abs/2601.05180v2">The Adverse Effects of Omitting Records in Differential Privacy: How Sampling and Suppression Degrade the Privacy--Utility Tradeoff (Long Version)</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2026-01-08T18:03:57Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Àlex Miranda-Pascual, Javier Parra-Arnau, Thorsten Strufe</p>
     <p><b>Summary:</b> Sampling is renowned for its privacy amplification in differential privacy (DP), and is often assumed to improve the utility of a DP mechanism by allowing a noise reduction.
-In this paper, we further show that this last assumption is flawed: When measuring utility at equal privacy levels, sampling as preprocessing consistently yields penalties due to utility loss from omitting records over all canonical DP mechanisms -- Laplace, Gaussian, exponential, and report noisy max -- as well as recent applications of sampling, such as clustering.
+In this paper, we further show that this last assumption is flawed: When measuring utility at equal privacy levels, sampling as preprocessing consistently yields penalties due to utility loss from omitting records over all canonical DP mechanisms -- Laplace, Gaussian, exponential, and report noisy max -- , as well as recent applications of sampling, such as clustering.
   Extending this analysis, we investigate suppression as a generalized method of choosing, or omitting, records.
 Developing a theoretical analysis of this technique, we derive privacy bounds for arbitrary suppression strategies under unbounded approximate DP.
-We find that our tested suppression strategy also fails to improve the privacy-utility tradeoff.
+We find that our tested suppression strategy also fails to improve the privacy--utility tradeoff.
 Surprisingly, uniform sampling emerges as one of the best suppression methods -- despite its still degrading effect.
 Our results call into question common preprocessing assumptions in DP practice.</p>
   </details>
 </div>